SmartDataAnalytics/BioKEEN/README.rst

 How to Use
 ----------
-To start BioKEEN, please run the following command:
+To show BioKEEN's available commands, please run following command:

 .. code-block:: sh